ataur39n-sharif/my-ec2-manager/AUTH_SETUP.md

 1. Ensure credentials are configured in settings
 2. Sign in at `/login`
-3. Verify you can access protected pages including settings
+3. Verify you can access all protected pages
 4. Test logout functionality
 5. Verify unauthenticated users are redirected to login